 Childbirth can be dangerous for the child and the mother.
 There are many potential injuries that your child could face that result in ongoing pain and developmental disabilities, but you may face injuries yourself as the mother.
 Some deliveries are very difficult, and your doctor may turn to alternative strategies of delivering the child, such as using forceps or a C-section.
 With or without these procedures, one of the most common injuries mothers face while giving birth is excessive blood loss.

 If you or a loved one was injured during childbirth and suffered from severe hemorrhaging and blood loss, contact our Miami hemorrhage and blood loss during childbirth lawyer.
-The Law Offices of Prosper Shaked may be able to take your case and fight to get you compensation for your injuries or the fatal injuries your loved one faced during delivery.
+Prosper Shaked Accident Injury Attorneys PA may be able to take your case and fight to get you compensation for your injuries or the fatal injuries your loved one faced during delivery.
 For a free legal consultation, call our law offices today at (305) 694-2676.

 Causes of Postpartum Hemorrhage (PPH) and Bleeding